NiagaChain/wallet-faq/src/faq/fr/about/what-should-someone-do-before-using-unstoppable.md

-# What should someone do before using Unstoppable?
+# What to do before using Coinclass

-Before doing anything on Unstoppable you're strongly encouraged to go over the Academy section and get familiar with essential aspects of cryptocurrency and DeFi ecosystem.
+Before doing anything on Coinclass, users are encouraged to go over the Academy section and get familiar with essential aspects of cryptocurrency and the DeFi ecosystem.

-The Academy was built to educate users looking to decentralize existing capital by investing into cryptocurrencies and the DeFi ecosystem.
-It covers all important aspects, from security fundamentals to DeFi opportunities.
+The Academy was built to educate users looking to decentralize capital by investing in cryptocurrencies and the DeFi ecosystem.
+It covers all important aspects, from security fundamentals to DeFi.

 The Academy goes well beyond covering basics and aims to:

-- take someone from 'zero knowledge' to a level where that person has a solid understanding of how cryptocurrency storage, security and privacy works.
+1. take someone from 'zero knowledge' to a level with a solid understanding of how cryptocurrency storage, security and privacy works.

-- onboard someone into the DeFi ecosystem, how it works, opportunities it provides and how to get started.
+2. onboard someone into the DeFi ecosystem, and in simple terms cover the opportunities it provides.

-The Academy is accessible both from in-app as well as externally on https://litrex.academy.
+The Academy is accessible in-app as well as externally at https://litrex.academy.

-Apart from Academy, users are recommended to go over Unstoppable terms (Settings > About section) and make sure they understand what Unstoppable wallet is and risks involved in using the app.
+Users are also advised to go over the App Terms (**Settings > About**) and make sure they understand what Coinclass wallet is and the risks involved while using the app.